mrgeorge/arxivPicks/README.md

     cd arxivPicks
     ./setup.sh

 The database, browser extension scripts, and web files are now set up on your machine.
-To run the extension use must open it with Greasemonkey (Firefox) or Greasekit (Safari).
+To run the extension, open it with Greasemonkey (Firefox) or Greasekit (Safari).
 For Firefox, you can also create a stand-alone extension (.xpi file) with the script compiler at https://arantius.com/misc/greasemonkey/script-compiler.php .

 The default discussion times are Tuesday and Thursday mornings, and a cron job can be set up to run the email scripts in arxivPicks/backend.
-You can modify the times there as well as in the website files prior to running the setup script.
+Modify the times there and in the website files accordingly before running the setup script.

 Dependencies
 ------------